 Judaism is known for its abundance of prayer.
 While Muslims pray five times a day, each of those prayers lasts only a few minutes.
 Jews may “only” have three daily prayers, yet the morning prayer alone usually takes an hour or so.
 Besides this, Jews recite berakhot—blessings and words of gratitude to God—on everything they eat, both before and after; on every mitzvah they perform; and even after going to the bathroom.
 Jewish law encourages a Jew to say a minimum of one hundred blessings a day.
 This is derived from Deuteronomy 10:12: “And now Israel, what does God ask of you?”
 The Sages (Menachot 43b) play on these words and say not to read what (מה) does God ask of you, but one hundred (מאה) God asks of you—one hundred blessings a day!
 The Midrash (Bamidbar Rabbah 18:17) further adds that in the time of King David a plague was sweeping through Israel and one hundred people were dying each day.
 It was then that David and his Sanhedrin instituted the recital of one hundred daily blessings, and the plague quickly ceased.

-Of course, God does not need our blessings at all (as we’ve explained before).
+Of course, God does not need our blessings at all.
 By reciting so many blessings, we are constantly practicing our gratitude and recognizing how much goodness we truly receive.
 This puts us in a positive mental state throughout the day.
 The Zohar (I, 76b, Sitrei Torah) gives a further mystical reason for these blessings: when a person goes to sleep, his soul ascends to Heaven.
 Upon returning in the morning, the soul is told “lech lecha—go forth for yourself” (the command God initially gave to Abraham) and it is given one hundred blessings to carry it through the day.
 There is a beautiful gematria here, for the value of lech lecha (לך לך) is 100.
 Thus, a person who recites one hundred blessings a day is only realizing the blessings he was already given from Heaven, and extracting them out of their potential into actual benefit.

 Not surprisingly then, a Jew starts his day with a whole host of blessings.
 The morning prayer (Shacharit) itself contains some 47 blessings.
 Within a couple of hours of rising, one has already fulfilled nearly half of their daily quota, and is off to a great start for a terrific day.